Lewys-R/hack-sheffield-10-mythic-text-adventure/README.md

 # How to Run Mythic

 To run your app locally, you must have Node.js installed.
+This may be done for you prior to compile time.
-After confirming this is the case, then run:
+After confirming Node.js is installed, then run:

 1. 'npm install' or 'npm i' for short.
+2. Then create a file in the root directory '/hack-sheffield-10-...' called '.env.local'.
-2. Generate a Google Gemini API key in Google AI Studio.
+3. Generate a Google Gemini API key in Google AI Studio.
-3. Then, set the `GEMINI_API_KEY` in 'root/.env.local' to your key.
+4. Add to the '.env.local' file: 'GEMINI_API_KEY=[YOUR API KEY]'.
-4. Finally, run the programme with `npm run dev`.
+7. Finally, run the programme with `npm run dev`.